Public Speaking and Workshops

 Designing Your Packing Shed

-A well-designed packing shed is a crucial component of an efficient farming operation, and is also important for food safety and post harvest quality.
-Some growers convert existing builds, others build new.
-This workshop will help look design or upgrade your pack shed and includes video tours of packing sheds of different scales.
+A well-designed packing shed is a crucial component of an efficient farming operation and is important for post harvest quality and food safety.
+This workshop will discuss crucial components of packing sheds and scale appropriate and economically viable ways to meet your farms needs.
+Includes video tours of packing sheds of different scales.

 Sorting and Packing For Wholesale Markets